We put the address in our

 Now came the moment of truth.
 He asked what I had found and started to count the records.
 I tried to act as nonchalant as possible as if I could just walk out without them if the price was too high and still have a smile on my face…which, of course, could not have been further from the truth.
 After he held and flipped each record in the manner of what seemed to me like an apprenticed pizza dough tosser, he looked at me and asked how $40 sounded.
 I calmly replied that I had $31 in my pocket and I was going to see if my wife would let me have a ten.
 I walked out, tapped on the window and said I needed $10.
 I don’t know if any excitement was showing on my face but she smiled and fished out the bill.
 I walked back in to find that he had the records wrapped in a plastic grocery bag and I exchanged a ten for a dollar.

-With the stack of records firmly in my possession, I opened the van door and set them in the seat and told my wife, “Do not touch these!”
-What seemed a reasonable request at the time comes across as rudeness on paper.
+With the stack of records firmly in my possession, I opened the van door and set them in the seat and whispered to my wife, “Do not touch these!”
+What seemed a reasonable request at the time comes across as rudeness in typeset.

 I turned around to see the man had followed me out saying he remembered that I had children.
 I told him that there was an addition to the family and walked around to open the door.
 All I wanted to do was get in the van and pull away feeling that each mile down the road, the chance of this guy coming after me wanting the records back was less and less likely.